JonPayneEA/flode/packageInfo.md

 | **Description** | Provides functions for basic open-channel hydraulics calculations (e.g., using Manning's equation) and the optimisation of streamflow rating curves.
 This includes stage-discharge data processing, error estimation, and methods for extrapolating and validating rating tables for critical high-flow and low-flow conditions.  |
 | **Root/Origin** | Greek: *Hydor* (water) + *Metron* (measure) - **"water measurement"** |

+† In the context of R programming and package design, "opinionated" means that the developers have made conscious, specific choices about how data should be structured, how functions should be named, and how analyses should be performed.

+It implies a strong bias toward a particular workflow and data style, rather than trying to support every possible method or data format.